garretbassett/garretbassett.github.io/ideas.md

 a sense for the frequency of certain skills or responsibilities.
 - **Government employment data**.
 Example would be BLS.
 I've worked with this data before and wasn't super impressed, but will give it another shot.
+- **Academic studies**.
+Existing literature on this topic could give me data to use as a starting point, and any skills taxonomy I find could serve as a baseline for classification.